multiversx/mx-docs/docs/developers/developer-reference/mandos-tests-reference.md

 - Empty strings (`""`) mean empty byte arrays.
 The number zero can also be represented as an empty byte array.
 - Hexadecimal representation, starting with `0x`.
 With this representation, what you see is what you get.
 E.g. `“0x1234567890”`.
 After the `0x` prefix an even number of digits is expected, since 2 digits = 1 byte.
 - Base 10 unsigned number representation.
 Unprefixed numbers are interpreted as base 10, unsigned.
 E.g. `“0”`, `“1”`, `“1000000”.` Unsigned numbers will be represented in the minimum amount of bytes in which they can fit. `“255”` = `“0xff”`, `“256”` = `“0x0100”`, `"0"` = `""`.
 Digit separators are allowed, e.g. `"1,000,000"`.
+- Biguint representation.
+Biguints are formatted with special rules to signal the amount of bytes needed to build the number.
+Mandos can do that for you by specifying a number with a `biguint:` prefix for example `biguint:5`.
+- Typed numbers.
+Use `u64:` `i64:` `u32:` `i32:` `u16:` `i16:` `u8:` `i8:` to represent a number with a fixed length.
 - Signed number representation.
 Some contract arguments are expected to be signed.
 These arguments will be transmitted as two’s complement representation.
 Prefixing any number (base 10 or hex) with a minus sign will convert them to two’s complement.
 Two’s complement is interpreted as positive or negative based on the first bit.
 Sometimes positive numbers can start with a “1” bit and get accidentally interpreted as negative.
 To prevent this, we can prefix them with a plus.
 A few examples should make this clearer:
   - `“1” `is represented as `“0x01”`, signed interpretation: `1`, everything OK.
   - `“255”` is represented as `“0xff”`, signed interpretation: `“-1”,` this might not be what we expected.